When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?

 • Nighttime light comes from the moon, stars, or artificial lighting like windows, lamps etc.

-Does this mean you need a completely different color palette whenever the story moves to a different time of day?
+Does this mean you need a completely different color palette every time the time of day changes?
 No!
 You can alter your chosen colors to suit the time shown using the tips above.

-I also love to use sunrise and sunset in illustrations whenever I can, as it creates an excuse to use certain colors.
+I also love to use sunrise and sunset in illustrations whenever I can as it creates an excuse to use certain colors.
 (Hello, pink!)
-It also gives a magical feeling to the picture and lets you play with light and shadow a lot.
+It also gives a magical feeling to the picture and lets you play with light and shadow.

 How to Make Familiar Settings Interesting with Color